forestryio/jekyll-menus/README.md

 # Jekyll Menus

-Complex menus for Jekyll.
+Complex, and infinite Hugo-like menus for Jekyll.

 ## Usage

-You can create `_data/menu.yml`, `_data/menus.yml`, or both, or add menu items via your front-matter.
-Both are merged into the same menus so you can even split off menus between the two, so that you can have menus that have internal and external links!
-Just make sure the identifiers match.
+In Jekyll Menus you can create `_data/menu.yml`, `_data/menus.yml`, or both, or add menu items via your front-matter in pages as well!
+Both are merged into the same menus if the identifiers match so you can even split off menus between the two, and so that you can have menus that have internal and external links.

 ### Front-Matter Examples
-#### String Key Menu Item
+#### Using a String key to add an item to the menu

+You can add an item to any menu by simply doing `menus: identifier` inside of your front-matter.
+If you do it this way, the string is the identifier (the menu you wish to place the item on) and all the other data is inferred from Jekyll, such as the items own identifier (take from the files slug,) title, and it defaults the weight to `-1` for you, making it so that your menu item is pretty much automatic aside from needing to add itself.

+##### Example

 ```yml
 ---